-Definition: According to the United State Department of Labor and Industries, Work Conditioning is “an interdisciplinary, individualized, job specific program of activity with the goal of returning to work.
+Definition: According to the United States Department of Labor and Industries, Work Conditioning is “an interdisciplinary, individualized, job-specific program of activity with the goal of returning to work.
 Work Conditioning programs use real or simulated work tasks and progressively graded conditioning exercises that are based on the individual’s tolerances.
 Work Conditioning Programs provide a transition between the acute care and successful return to work and is designed to improve the biomechanical, neuromuscular, cardiovascular, and psychosocial functioning of the worker”.

 - The worker must have a valid order for Work Conditioning from a licensed practitioner of the healing arts.

 - The worker must be covered under Worker’s Compensation insurance and have the appropriate approval from the Adjuster and/or Nurse Case Manager to engage in such a program.

 - The worker must have engaged in and successfully completed a routine of physical therapy which has adequately prepared the worker to engage in a Work Conditioning Program.

 - The worker must be of adequate health such that the worker can engage in and tolerate a program of conditioning and work simulation between 2 and 4 hours, 3 to 5 days per week.
 The worker must have stable vital signs prior to entering the program AND at each visit.